Bavarian BB I

 The BB I was a steam locomotive with the Royal Bavarian State Railways (Königlich Bayerische Staatsbahn).

 This one-off loco would have been given the operating number 55 7101 by the Reichsbahn in their initial renumbering plan, but in the final one it did not appear as it had been retired in 1924.
-It can be seen in section today in the Nuremberg Transport Museum.
+It can be seen in section today in the Neustadt/Weinstrasse Railway Museum.

 The engine was initially equipped with a Bavarian 3 T 13,8 tender, later replaced by a Class 2'2' T 18.